-Probably the last place you would want to ask, but it is interest free and if you are on good standing with them, it
+Probably the last place you would want to ask, but it is interest-free and if you are in good standing with them, it should

-The other options all requires either a ROI (return on investment), partial ownership or shares.
+The other options all require either an ROI (return on investment), partial ownership or shares.

 Angel Investors/Venture Capitalist

 A group of individuals who assist upcoming businesses whereby Venture Capitalist only focus on businesses that are already in existence.
 Do not rule the latter out as they can come in handy, especially if you have to enlarge or move to a bigger space.

 A great option, especially if you have something that people believe in.
 I've seen this done in many industries, especially if you have a fabulous new product.